envytools/envytools/hwdocs/memory/nv50-vm.rst

 The page directory is embedded in the channel structure.
 It starts at offset 0x1400 on the original NV50, at 0x200 on nv84+.
 Each page directory entry, or PDE, is 8 bytes long.
 The PDEs point to page tables and specify the page table attributes.
-Each page table can use either small or large pages.
-Small pages are 0x1000 bytes long, large pages are 0x10000 bytes long.
+Each page table can use either small, medium [NVA3-] or large pages.
+Small pages are 0x1000 bytes long, medium pages are 0x4000 bytes long, and large pages are 0x10000 bytes long.
 For small-page page tables, the size of page table can be artificially limitted to cover only 0x2000, 0x4000, or 0x8000 pages instead of full 0x20000 pages - the pages over this limit will fault.
-Large-page page tables always cover full 0x2000 entries.
+Medium- and large-page page tables always cover full 0x8000 or 0x2000 entries.
 Page tables of both kinds are made of 8-byte page table entries, or PTEs.

+.. todo:: verify NVA3 transition for medium pages

 The PDEs are made of two 32-bit LE words, and have the following format:

 word 0:

+- bits 0-1: page table presence and page size

-- bit 0: page table present
+  - 0: page table not present
-- bit 1: page size
+  - 1: large pages [64kiB]

-  - 0: large pages
+  - 2: medium pages [16kiB] [NVA3-]
-  - 1: small pages
+  - 3: small pages [4kiB]

 - bits 2-3: target specifier for the page table itself